REVOLT N REIGN Terms & GLOSSARY

 UA Area

-Exile Zone(out of play area)
+Out of play

 Revolt N Reign uses defined terms exactly as written in this Glossary.
-If two terms appear similar, only the glossary-defined term has rules authority.
+If two terms appear similar, only the Glossary-defined term has rules authority.
 Informal language has no mechanical effect.

 TRIBUTE TO THE FOUNDING FATHERS